north/generator-style-prototype/readme.md

 9. `rbenv shell 2.0.0-p451`
 10. `gem install bundler`
 11. `bash` or `zsh` (if you are running `ZSH`)

+If you are on a Windows computer, it is highly recommended that you use [Console 2](http://sourceforge.net/projects/console/files/) with PowerShell (`Edit->Settings`, set shell to `C:\WINDOWS\system32\WindowsPowerShell\v1.0\powershell.exe`).
+If you're on a Windows computer, the easiest way to get set up with Ruby is [Ruby Installer](http://rubyinstaller.org/), and it is likely you will need to install [Git](http://git-scm.com/downloads) as well.
+Ensure that you add Node, Ruby, and Git to your PATH during installation of each respectively.

 ## Creating a Style Prototype